JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Imbalanced Loss-Integrated Deep-Learning-Based Ultrasound Image Analysis for Diagnosis of Rotator-Cuff Tear/index.md

 ---
-title: __'Imbalanced Loss-Integrated Deep-Learning-Based Ultrasound Image Analysis for Diagnosis of Rotator-Cuff Tear'__
+title: '__Imbalanced Loss-Integrated Deep-Learning-Based Ultrasound Image Analysis for Diagnosis of Rotator-Cuff Tear__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here